Save Money and Energy with Electric Combi Boilers

 We provide you with a free of charge and no obligation service that allows you to request quotes and compare combi boilers, so that you can find the most suitable solution for your needs.
 Just fill in the form to request offers.

-Electric Combi Boiler Prices
+- Electric Combi Boiler Types

 The average price of an electric combi boiler is £1,500 for a 9 kW model.
 Smaller boilers are cheaper to buy and run, but may not be as efficient as larger models, which are priced up to £2,500.
 Premium models that are built more robustly and are long-lasting, however, can have a higher price tag of up to £4,500.